Sepsis Alliance Symposium: Precision Sepsis Care

 Spectral Medical

-Debra Foster, BSc, began her professional career as a registered nurse, specializing in the adult critical care area.
-Shortly thereafter, Debra joined the critical care clinical research team at Toronto General Hospital.
-While there, Debra was the project lead for a multi-national, multi-center clinical trial, the MEDIC study.
-The data was used for a successful 510k de novo submission to the FDA for the Endotoxin Activity Assay (EAA).
-It was the first in vitro disagnostic (IVD) in the field of sepsis.
-Debra followed the device to its commercial partner, becoming an employee of Spectral Medical.
-She was appointed Vice President of Clinical Development in 2011.
-Debra has led many clinical research projects, including the EUPHRATES and TIGRIS clinical trials for a device to treat patients with endotoxemic septic shock.
-In December 2021, Debra opted for partial retirement and remains a clinical consultant for Spectral Medical.
+Debra M. Foster, BSc, spent 11 years as an RN in the adult critical care area.
+Thereafter, Debra joined the critical care clinical research team at Toronto General Hospital.
+She was project lead for a multi-national, multi-center clinical trial - the MEDIC study.
+The data was used for a successful 510(k) de novo submission to the FDA for the Endotoxin Activity Assay (EAA).
+It was the first IVD for sepsis.
+Debra went on to follow the device to its commercial partner, Spectral Medical, Inc. She became VP of Clinical Development in 2011.
+Debra led many clinical research projects, including the MEDIC, EUPHRATES, and TIGRIS clinical trials, aimed at endotoxin in critical illness.
+Currently, Debra is a clinical consultant for Spectral Medical.
+She has lectured to medical professionals on the topics of sepsis, endotoxin, and clinical trials for sepsis and has been a co-author of more than 50 articles in peer-reviewed journals.

 Bobby Reddy Jr., PhD